martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 The **&#xf069; change expression** defines how a [**&#xf02d; property**](#xf02d-properties) changes when the [**&#xf013; state**](#xf013-states) is activated.
 The result of a change expression is a floating-point precision number which changes a property value in some manner.
 You may use other properties within the change expression.

  To create a change expression, you must first select a property to be changed.
-This is done via the dropdown menu at the top of the change exression panel.
-After the author selects a property, hitting the &#xf055; button will create the new change expression.
+This is done via the dropdown menu at the top of the change expression panel.
+Once the desired property is selected, hitting the &#xf055; button will create the new change expression.

 Setting the expression value to a number will change the expression by that value.
-For example, if a property has a value of 4, and there exists a state which has a change expression of that property with value 2, when the state is activated the final property value will become 6 (4+2=6).
+For instance, if a property has a value of 4, and there exists a state which has a change expression of that property with value 2, when the state is activated the final property value will become 6 (4+2=6).
 This value can also be negative.

 ![Change expression example](ChangeExpressionExample.png)